pie-catt/WeatherNow/README.md

 3. Set a different location in the emulator's location settings.

 4. In the app, tap the location icon to refresh the location and fetch the updated weather data for the new location.

+## Contributing

+Contributions are welcome!
+Please fork this repository, create a new branch, and submit a pull request with your changes.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.